-Answer .- I have already shewn here, and more fully in the Essay on preserving Seamen, that fresh water may in pretty considerable quantity be procured at sea without any additional expence of fuel, by fitting still-heads to the ship's coppers, which would then yield fresh water as often as the provisions are boiling; or, if a larger quantity be requisite, by fixing iron pots, instead of bricks, at the sides of the fireplace, which being filled with sea water, might be made constantly to continue the distillation, howsoever the fire was engaged.
+Answer. - I have already shewn here, and more fully in the Essay on preserving Seamen, that fresh water may in pretty considerable quantity be procured at sea without any additional expence of fuel, by fitting still-heads to the ship's coppers, which would then yield fresh water as often as the provisions are boiling; or, if a larger quantity be requisite, by fixing iron pots, instead of bricks, at the sides of the firez place, which being filled with sea water, might be made constantly to continue the distillation, howsoever the fire was engaged.
 But it is not on this point I mean to insist; to supply all persons at sea with a quantity of water sufficient for every common use, was not the object of my attention: it was confined to relieve them under circumstances of particular distress, and effectually prevent, in future, persons dying of thirst at sea.
 The vessel used for boiling the victuals of the whole ship's company, fitted with a proper still-head, will serve to distil a quantity of water sufficient fully to answer this purpose.
 They who imagine that a distress for want of water in a ship, will also be attended with a want of fuel, must be ignorant of the contents of a ship, which are almost wholly combustible.
 The stowage of the hold is with fire-wood.
-The carpenter's stores, the junk, or pieces of old cable, &c. would, at the end of the longest voyage, serve for . several months as sufficient fuel for distilling the quantity of water necessary to preserve the lives of the whole ship's company.
-And we will presently shew, that by laying in a very small addition of fuel, to what is done for the common purposes of the ship, a quantity of fresh water may be obtained from the sea by distillation, which, even in the most crowded ships, would equal the usual allowance carried to sea for each man.
+The carpenter's stores, the junk, or pieces of old cable, &c. would, at the end of the longest voyage, serve for several months as sufficient fuel for distilling the quantity of water necessary to preserve the lives of the whole ship's company.
+And we will presently shew, that by laying in a very small addition of fuel, to what is done for the common purposes of the ship, a quantity of fresh water may be obtained from the sea by distillation, which, even in the most crowded ships, would equal the usual allowance carried to sea for each inconvenience to which it is liable, is that of being apt to run over from too intense a heat, or from the motion of the ship; by which last it is much less affected in distillation, than when boiling in an uncovered copper.